-Please contact the Bursar's Office at (773) 995-2470 for up-to-date information on tuition charges for the Social Work Department.
+Contact the Bursar's Office at (773) 995-2470 for up-to-date information on tuition charges for the Social Work Department.
 The Bursar's Office is located in the Cook Administration Building.
-Tuition costs are also published in the Class Schedule book ("the Bulletin") which is also available through CSU website www.csu.edu.
+Tuition costs are also published on the Bursar's page on the CSU website www.csu.edu.